Get

 6. Generally Healthy

-One big reason these dogs are growing in popularity is because of their health.
-Many other toy breeds aren’t healthy at all, as they have been bred for appearance instead of health.
-Papillons have not suffered from the “cute dogs only” trend, as they were historically bred to be rather small.
-They aren’t prone to many health problems for this reason.
+One big reason Papillons are growing in popularity is their health.
+Several toy breeds are vulnerable to health problems since they have been bred for appearance instead of health.
+Papillons have not suffered from the “cute dogs only” trend, and they were historically bred to be rather small.
+For this reason, they aren’t prone to many health problems.

-That said, they can still get a few health issues, particularly dental problems.
-It’s important to take them to the vet regularly and invest in regular dental cleanings if necessary.
+They can still get a few health issues, particularly dental problems.
+It’s essential to take them to the vet regularly and invest in dental cleanings if necessary.

 The 5 Cons of Papillons